-Even as a professional interventionist with a long-standing track record of success with other people’s families, when it came to intervening on one of my own family members, I found myself in the same position you might be in, trying to wrench other family members around to my viewpoint which I was certain was the correct one – lol.
+Even as a professional interventionist with a long-standing track record of success, when it came to intervening on one of my own, I found myself in the same position you might be in, trying to wrench others around to my viewpoint which I was certain was the correct one.

 Different people have different viewpoints, different personal truths, maybe even major differences in how they see things.
 What I do is find some common ground for everyone.
 This is important, to find common ground as opposed to divebombing theirs in an effort to prove yourself right.

 For example, not everyone may agree that John has a heroin addiction, or they may not agree that it’s as bad as you say it is, that it warrants treatment and so on, but any family member of John’s would be hard pressed to disagree with the fact that overall, if you took a slice of John’s current life and looked at it, that he hasn’t lost his way.
 Drug addiction or not, does he operate well?
 Is he ethical?
 Can he be trusted?
 Is he doing well?
 Is he happy?
 Does he have a sense of personal ethics, honor or integrity?